makuge/web23-exercise-4-solution/README.md

 Here's a first overview of the three tasks, details follow below:

 1. Add the **search** capability.
-In a first step, we will add a new server-side endpoint, which in turn will use the `omdbapi.com` to search movies and return it to our client.
-On the client side, we add the movies found on `omdbapi.com` to the DOM dynamically and provide the user with the possibility to select those movies.
+In a first step, we will add a new server-side endpoint, `GET /search`, which in turn will use the `omdbapi.com` to search movies and return it to our client.
+We send the movies found on `omdbapi.com` back to the client (although we only include a limited set of properties) and add the search results to the DOM dynamically.
+Then, we provide the user with the possibility to select those movies.

-2. In a second step, we will add functionality to send the selected movies to yet another new endpoint, which will query `omdbapi.com` again to get the movie data for the selected movies.
+2. In the task, we add functionality to send the movies selected by the user to another new endpoint, namely `POST /movies`, which will query `omdbapi.com` again to get the movie data for the selected movies.
 Then, we permanentely add the chosen movies to our model.

-3. The third task is again about movie collection management, namely about **deletion**.
-We add a functionality for removal of movie to our server and remove the corresponding article element once the deletion was successful.
+3. The third task is about **deletion**.
+We add a functionality for the removal of individual movies to our server and remove the corresponding article element from the DOM once the deletion on the server-side was successful.

 ### Checking your implementation
 As usual, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
 These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository, only this time there are ? of them.